loomchild/webflow-alpinejs/README.md

 Similarly to conditional statements, any element containing `x-for` is automatically converted to `<template>`.
 For example, to initialize a loop, simply create a div block with `x-for` attribute equal to `item in items`, and `x-bind:key` attribute with value `item`.

 ## Cloak
 When refreshing the site, the hidden content is briefly displayed, creating an ugly flickering effect.
-To hide an element before Alpine.js is initialized, we can add an `x-cloak` attribute with any value to it.
+To hide an element before Alpine.js is initialized, add an `x-cloak` attribute with any value to it.

 In order to make it work, you also need to add the following style in HTML Embed to your page: